nalinelliotdsouza-sys/2ndaccount/README.md

 ## License

-This project is licensed under the MIT License
+This project is unlicensed and free for all to use, to help apply for jobs automatically instead of manually.